-- 201.3.1 There shall be only one USMS membership per individual permitted at any time. - 201.3.2 In order for a swimmer to compete as a representative of a club, that club must be a member in good standing of an LMSC and USMS for the year a swimmer is registering. - 201.3.3 A swimmer shall register in the LMSC in which the club being represented is located.
-The swimmer need not reside within the LMSC territory. - 201.3.4 An unattached swimmer is an individual member who is registered with the UC through an LMSC.
-Swimmers registered with the UC shall not compete in relays or score points in competition.
-Competing while registered with UC shall not be considered as representing a club for the purposes of article 201.3.5.

-- 201.3.5 A swimmer shall not represent any club in competition for 60 consecutive days before transferring affiliation to another club, unless this transfer takes place at the time of annual registration.
+- 201.3.1 There shall be only one USMS membership per individual permitted at any time. - 201.3.2 In order for a swimmer to compete as a representative of a club, that club must be a member in good standing of USMS for the year a swimmer is registering. - 201.3.3 A swimmer with an annual membership shall register in the LMSC in which the club being represented is registered.
+The swimmer need not reside within the LMSC territory. - 201.3.4 An unattached swimmer is an individual member who is registered with an LMSC's UC.
+Swimmers registered with the UC shall not compete in relays or score team points in competition.
+Competing while registered with UC shall not be considered as representing a club for the purposes of article 201.3.5. - 201.3.5 A swimmer shall not represent any club in competition for 60 consecutive days before transferring affiliation to another club, unless this transfer takes place at the time of annual registration.
 A swimmer may declare unattached status at any time without written application.
-It is recommended that swimmers who intend to compete as unattached in a meet contact their registrar prior to the meet and request that their registration status be changed.
-The registrar shall change the club affiliation of the swimmer to the UC and note the effective date. - 201.3.6 All applications for changes of membership (including transfers) must be accompanied by a reasonable fee to be determined by USMS and the LMSC in which the swimmer will register for change of membership.
+Swimmers who intend to compete as unattached in a meet should contact their registrar prior to the meet to request that their registration status be changed.
+The registrar shall change the club affiliation of the swimmer to the UC and note the effective date. - 201.3.6 All applications for changes of membership (including transfers) must be accompanied by a national fee established by USMS and a local fee established by the LMSC in which the swimmer will register for change of membership.

-201.4 Travel Permits
+201.4 Invitation to Participate

-- 201.4.1 A USMS membership card shall serve as a valid travel permit. - 201.4.2 Written permission to compete in a foreign country may be obtained from that country's national Masters swimming chair or the chair's designee. - 201.4.3 Any foreign swimmers requesting an invitation to participate in USMS events may have such invitation extended only by the USMS president or the president's designee.
+201.4.1 Any foreign swimmers requesting an invitation to participate in USMS events may have such invitation extended only by the USMS president or the president's designee.